- About LogicMonitor

 Check whether (X)% of those packets are returned in (X) ms

-From the two fields in this configuration, designate the percentage of packets that must be returned within a designated time period (given in milliseconds) in order for the check to be deemed successful.
+From the two fields in this configuration, designate the percentage of packets that must be returned and the designated time period (given in milliseconds) in order for the check to be deemed successful.

 After (X) failed checks…